Hans Scharoun: 1946 to 1972

 After the end of the Second World War he was appointed by the Allies to the city building council and named director of the Abteilung Bau- und Wohnungswesen des Magistrats (Department of Building and Municipal Housing).
-In an exhibition in the destroyed ruins of the Berliner Schloss (Berlin City Palace) titled Berlin plant — Erster Bericht (Berlin Plans - First Report), he presented his conceptions for the reconstruction of Berlin and the palace itself.
+In an exhibition in the destroyed ruins of the Berliner Schloss (Berlin City Palace) titled Berlin plant — Erster Bericht (Berlin plans – First Report), he presented his conceptions for the reconstruction of Berlin and the palace itself.
 Immediately he found himself in a political no-man's land as the division of the city was becoming apparent.

-In 1946 he became a professor at the faculty for architecture at the Technical University of Berlin, with a teaching post at the Lehrstuhl und Institut für Städtebau (Institute for Urban Building).
+In 1946 he became a professor at the faculty for architecture at Technische Universität Berlin, with a teaching post at the Lehrstuhl und Institut für Städtebau (Institute for Urban Building).